 For the non-disease elements of demography, the population really just depends on a single accumulated trait called Stage Class.
 A location trait is used principally for data gathering, but for simplicity this trait is also used in the vaccination scheme described below.
 The remaining traits are all tied to the disease components of the model.

-  The life cycle begins with two events that illustrates how a population can be introduced into a map that doesn't exist in the workspace.
-These two events, Generated Hexmap and Introduction, only trigger during the first time step.
+The simulation begins with two events that illustrates how a population can be introduced into a map that doesn't exist in the workspace.
+These two events, Generated Hexmap and Introduction, are housed within the Model Initialization event group, which only triggers during the first time step.
 This initial Generated Hexmap event produces a map that is all zero except for a single hexagon at the center of patch 3.
 The subsequent Introduction event places 10 individuals into that single hexagon.
 The scenario's other introduction event, which initiates the disease epidemic, also makes use of this generated hexmap.

-  Accumulate events keep track of individual's age and stage class, and their locations.
-The Reproduction event is placed right after the triggered disease Introduction event to facilitate initial disease spread.
-Juveniles always disperse away from the natal group (this also aids in disease spread) but they are allowed to join any group that will accept them, including their natal group.
-As was the case in the Basic model, two Survival events are used to impose mortality, here based on both stage class and disease status.
+Within the Life Cycle Events event group, an Accumulate events increments each individual's age.
+Next, a Reproduction event adds new juveniles to the population.
+A subsequent Transition event is used to assign these offspring the infection status of their parent.
+Juveniles then disperse away from the natal group (this also aids in disease spread) but they are allowed to join any group that will accept them, including their natal group.
+A Survival event is then used to impose mortality based upon stage class.

 says to set hexagons occupied by an infected individual to -2.
-Otherwise if the hexagon is part of a group's range (meaning it is occupied), set the value to +2.
+Otherwise if the hexagon is part of a group's range (meaning it's occupied), set the value to +2.
 Otherwise if the hexagon has a score greater than 5 (meaning it is good habitat) set the value to +1.
 Otherwise if the hexagon is nonzero, set the value to -1.
-Otherwise the hexagon must be zero-values, so set it to zero.
+Otherwise set it to zero.

 -2 -> occupied, infection.
 Blue.

 0 -> non-habitat.
 Gray.